Henrrrrrry/my-dwelling/items/report.md

 *Here is a map navigation application example*

-*Targets Users: Drivers*

-* *Users can use it to navigate in order to reach the destinations.*
-* *Users can learn the traffic conditions*
-* ...

-*Target Users: Those who want to find some good restaurants*
+*Target User: Residents*

-* *Users can find nearby restaurants and the application can give recommendations*
+* *Users can view the current street, follow the buildings they care about.*
-* ...
+* *receive fire alarm notifications*
+* *and view the login and notifications log*

+*target user: building managers*

+* *Can view if the building need repairs, the app provides automatic notifications for repairs based on multiple parameter calculations*
+* *Sent fire alarm to the subscriber*...

+*target user: local government/communities*
+* *view the building on the map.*
+* *view the visual seismic ‘color’ of each building, allowing officials to monitor specific buildings or areas.
+These data help officials in urban planning and emergency management decisions, such as determining which buildings need reinforcement or reconstruction.*

-*List all the use cases in text descriptions or create use case diagrams.
-Please refer to https://www.visual-paradigm.com/guide/uml-unified-modeling-language/what-is-use-case-diagram/ for use case diagram.*
+[//]: # (*List all the use cases in text descriptions or create use case diagrams.
+Please refer to https://www.visual-paradigm.com/guide/uml-unified-modeling-language/what-is-use-case-diagram/ for use case diagram.*)

 <hr>